 Sean Connery 1930 – 2020

-Connery was undoubtedly a Hollywood giant, his name on any upcoming film poster enough to ensure audience success.
-However, he was also a private man, never shying away from expressing his disdain for the press.
-And this fiery temperament also led to many disagreements over the years with producers, directors and fellow actors.
-While at the same time, his passion for Scottish Independence led to numerous large financial donations to the SNP, despite his tax exile status.
-A move that reportedly held up his knighthood several times over the years.
-However, in 2000 he finally became Sir Sean Connery.
+Connery was a Hollywood giant, his name on any film poster was enough to ensure audience success.
+However, he was also a private man, never shying away from his disdain for the press.
+He had a fiery temperament that led to many disagreements with producers, directors and fellow actors over the years.
+He was also a passionate advocate for Scottish Independence.
+Connery leaves behind his second wife, Micheline Roquebrune and only son, Jason, from his first marriage to Diane Cilento.

 READ MORE: RIVER PHEONIX